 Although Patrick Joseph Campbell moved to London, the rest of the family appear to have remained in Dublin.
 We can only speculate the reason why Patrick left the comfort of his hometown of Dublin for the bright lights of London.
 We can only assume that Patrick thought that he could seek his fame and fortune far better in London, maybe he knew somebody already there?
 Maybe a friend or family member had already moved to London?
 Had he been promised a job?
 We will never know the answers to these questions.

-I have been unable to find any record for Patrick Joseph Campbell between the 1911 census in Dublin and his marriage in 1938 to Hilda Hewitt which took place in Hackney in London.
+We have been unable to find any record for Patrick Joseph Campbell between the 1911 census in Dublin and his marriage in 1938 to Hilda Hewitt which took place in Hackney in London.
 There is no record for Patrick in the recently launched 1921 census, being aged just 3 at the time, we can assume that the family remained in Dublin at the time and we will have to wait for the 1926 census for Ireland to trace the family, but that won’t be available to the public until 1927.

 Patrick and Hilda had two children, Patrick J Campbell born 1938 in Hackney and Maureen Mary Patricia Campbell also born in Hackney in 1941.

 The 1939 Register shows Patrick J Campbell, a married barman, living at 45 Southgate Road, Hoxton, Hackney.
 The head of the household was married licensed victualler Clifford B Brooke, with the other members of the household being married licensed victualler (manageress) Flora L Brooke, one barmaid, one housemaid, two more barmen, and two individuals whose details were redacted.
-The 1939 Register does not show the name of the pub where Patrick J Campbell worked, however, further research revealed that from 1851-2003, 45 Southgate Road, Hackney was the home of The Trafalgar Tavern Pub, sadly the pub has been demolished and is now the site of the Trafalgar Point residential block and I have been unable to find any old pictures of the pub online.
+The 1939 Register does not show the name of the pub where Patrick J Campbell worked, however, further research revealed that from 1851-2003, 45 Southgate Road, Hackney was the home of The Trafalgar Tavern Pub, sadly the pub has been demolished and is now the site of the Trafalgar Point residential block and we have been unable to find any old pictures of the pub online.